-Michael Cohen Says He Helped Jerry Falwell, Jr., With Racy Photos, Leading To Pool Boy Speculation
+Michael Cohen Says He Helped Jerry Falwell Jr. With Racy Photos, Leading To Pool Boy Speculation

-Jerry Falwell, Jr., the president of Liberty University and the son of the late evangelical leader of the same name, is such a staunch supporter of President Trump that he made news this week for proposing that the president have his term extended by two years to make up for the time spent on the Mueller Report.
+Jerry Falwell Jr., the president of Liberty University and the son of the late evangelical leader of the same name, is such a staunch supporter of President Trump that he made news this week for proposing that the president have his term extended by two years to make up for the time spent on the Mueller report.
 Trump, naturally, retweeted Falwell’s proposal.

-A new report, meanwhile, sheds some light on an episode that preceded Falwell becoming a Trump backer- and not in a way that’s very flattering to Mr. Falwell.
+A new report, meanwhile, sheds some light on an episode that preceded Falwell becoming a Trump backer — and not in a way that’s very flattering to Mr. Falwell.

-Reuters reported Tuesday that Falwell approached Michael Cohen, then Trump’s attorney, in 2015 with a request: Someone had come into posssession of photographs of a “personal” nature involving Falwell, and was demanding money.
+Reuters reported Tuesday that Falwell approached Michael Cohen, then Trump’s attorney, in 2015 with a request: Someone had come into possession of photographs of a “personal” nature involving Falwell, and was demanding money.
 Falwell asked for Cohen’s help in destroying the photographs, and after Cohen “intervened,” per the report, the person with the photos destroyed them.

 Cohen has testified before Congress that he had arranged hush money payments to women who claimed to have had affairs with President Trump.

-The president’s former lawyer, who reported to federal prison this week, discussed the matters in a phone call recorded by comedian Tom Arnold last month; Reuters obtained the recording.
+The president’s former lawyer, who reported to federal prison this week, discussed the matters in a phone call recorded by comedian Tom Arnold last month, which Reuters obtained.
 Cohen also told Arnold that he had possession of one of the photos, and that “it’s terrible.”

 Not long after the episode with the photos, Falwell agreed to endorse Trump for president, a crucial endorsement at a time during the Republican primaries when there were doubts that conservative Christians would support the eventual GOP nominee.
 Falwell has remained a vocal Trump supporter ever since.